 Tim Seifert still works the land his grandfather began farming in 1945.
 The Auburn, Illinois farm now boasts 3,000 acres of corn and soybeans and the conservation practices needed to make sure the farm is ready to hand off to the fourth generation.

 “We have to take care of the soil,” says Tim.
 “Sometimes that may not be easy, but farming has never been easy.
 We need it to be healthy for the next generation.”

 Cover crops haven’t come without challenges on the Seifert farm.
 Time is limited during the harvest—the key time to put in cover crops.
-And knowing when to plant, what variety cover crops to put down and waiting for good weather are all challenges during what is unquestionably the busiest and most important time of the farming year.
+And knowing when to plant, what variety cover crops to use, and waiting for good weather are all challenging.
 The challenges continue in the spring with timing the cover crop termination advance of planting.
 But Tim has never been one to shy away from hard work or a challenge.